 Getting Legal Help

-It is understandable that dealing with attorneys is the last thing that dog bite victims and their families want to do, especially when they are still in treatment.
-However, professional legal counsel is often the only recourse for claiming compensation when those bitten are not at fault, and it is in a victim’s best interests to contact an attorney as soon as possible after the incident.
+However, professional legal counsel is often the only recourse for claiming compensation following a dog bite.
+If the bitten individual is not at-fault, then compensation should be sought.
+It is in a victim’s best interests to contact an attorney as soon as possible after the incident.